Summer FAQs

 Clothes for camp should be durable, inexpensive and informal.
 Warm weather clothing and rain gear are essential.
 Campers should have white tops for Friday night Shabbats.

-Check out this year’s Packing List for more information.
+We publish our packing list in early spring prior to camp.
 Our Family Guide, which is published in the spring, also outlines in detail what one should pack for camp.
 Please DO NOT pack items that carry sentimental value to you, your camper or your family since many things inevitably get lost.

 We also have a swimsuit policy and electronics policy that are important to keep in mind as your pack your child for camp.